Cradle Cap, Eczema, and Infant Acne Explained

-What are common newborn care skin conditions; cradle cap, eczema and infant acne and how can they be treated?
+There are several common newborn care skin conditions; cradle cap, eczema and infant acne.
+How can they be -and should they be- treated?
+This blog Cradle Cap, Eczema, and Infant Acne Explained can help.

 Seborrheic dermatitis is a noninfectious skin condition that’s very common in infants, usually beginning in the first weeks of life and slowly disappearing over a period of weeks or months.
 It is rarely uncomfortable or itchy.